 - Regularly review your templates to ensure they still reflect your process.

-- Do not including fields that would require guessing at personal traits or emotions.
+- Do not including fields that refer to personal traits or emotions.

 Example: good template structure